Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 How to manage social media?
 Even keeping two social media accounts active is enough.

 Create your profile.
-Post regularly or use a scheduler.
+Post regularly, or use a scheduler.
 Write short and relevant messages at times when people read.
 Put yourself out there.
 Share your worst moments along with the good ones.
 Appreciate others’ work.
 Connect with people.
+You can consider hiring someone on Fiverr if you don’t want to do it all yourself.

-If you aren’t active on any kind of social media, you would miss out on people who depend on these tools to stay connected with the world.
-But at the end of it — you are the boss.
+If you aren’t active on social media, you would miss out on people who depend on it to stay connected with the world.
+At the end of it, you are the boss.
 Decide what works for you the best and what keeps you sane.
 Experiment.

 I’m also on a social media learning curve, and I will keep this space updated with my findings.
-Update 2022: Four and a half years of running this blog and I’m on the same page.
-Social media isn’t essential but putting out something every now and then doesn’t hurt.
+Update 2022: Four and a half years of running this blog, and I’m on the same page.
+Social media isn’t essential but sharing something every now and then doesn’t hurt.
 Two active accounts are enough.
-Scheduling posts work best for people like me who focus on writing day in day out.
-Those who read your blog or discover you suddenly find the profiles relatable.
-And many people who come through social media end up becoming loyal readers.
+Scheduling posts work best for people like me who focus on writing and don’t want to tweet or put up a Facebook update in the middle of the day.
+Many blog readers follow me on social media.
+And many social media followers end up becoming loyal readers.
 Update 2024: Still holds true.
+2025: The same.
+My social media followers were also delighted to read and buy my first book.

-You can join me on my Social media accounts here for more live updates: Instagram, Facebook, and Twitter.
+You can join me on my Social media accounts to stay in touch: Instagram, Facebook, and Twitter.

-If you want to blog full-time, you would have to make money out of it.
-Can you make money by blogging?
+If you want to blog full-time, you need to make money out of it.
+Can you earn by blogging?
 Yes.

-Making money from blogs takes at least two years and mostly longer.
+Earning from blogs takes at least two years, and mostly longer.
 And to make money out of any endeavor, you have to treat the thing as a business.

 Bloggers are passionate people.
 But to survive as a blogger, you would have to feed your passion while putting on a business hat.

-When I started my blog, I knew I have to be patient.
-I still don’t make enough money from the blog but I do earn from here.
-I earn revenue through affiliate links, limited collaborations, and freelance projects which come to me through my blog.
+When I started my blog, I knew I’d have to be patient.
+I still don’t make a consistent amount from the blog, but I do earn from here.
+My main income sources are affiliate links and freelance projects which come to me through my blog.
+Update 2025: I am an affiliate partner with Stay22, Amazon, and I am soon going to start with Travel Payouts, too.

 If you are a beginner blogger, I would suggest keeping your job while blogging.
-Or do freelance work along with blogging.
-(Now 2022 onwards, remote job options are also rampant.)
+Or do freelance work alongside.
+(After covid, remote jobs are quite the trend.)

 Save enough until your blog generates money.
 Make a business strategy as soon as you start your blog and keep evolving it.

-One of the most undervalued tips on blogging for beginners: Only if you are financially stable or have a smart plan, you would be able to blog and have fun with it.
+One of the most undervalued tips for beginner bloggers: Only if you are financially stable or have a smart plan, you would be able to blog and have fun with it.

 Like Uncle Scrooge, bloggers are buried deep in work throughout the year.
-The difference is that bloggers might be smiling upside down.
+The difference is that bloggers might be smiling upside down; you call it frowning.

 I didn’t even mention the money part.

-In short — blogging is a job of multiple professionals — you have to be a writer, a critique, an entrepreneur, a marketer, a photographer, a software engineer, a planner, a communication expert while having a full-time job or freelancing (until you start making money from the blog).
+In short-blogging is a job of multiple professionals.
+You have to be a writer, a critique, an editor, an entrepreneur, a marketer, a photographer, a software engineer, a planner, and a communication expert while having a full-time job or while freelancing, until your blog makes money.

-If you are wondering how to start as a blogger and you don’t like writing, please think a bit more before starting your blog.
-Realize that blogging involves a mountain of work, and like in all jobs, someone has to clean the shit, too.
+If you don’t like writing, please think twice before starting your blog.
+Blogging involves a mountain of work, and like in all jobs, not everything is fun out here either.

-For all those who want to get started with travel blogging — If you want to have your personal travel blogs to get free travel and earn money, let me tell you it isn’t that easy.
-You would get there but that shouldn’t be the aim.
-You should start a travel blog if you like to travel and enjoy clicking pictures and writing and doing this repeatedly.
+For all those who want to travel blog-If you want to have your personal travel blogs to get to travel for free and earn money, let me tell you it isn’t that easy.
+You would get there, but that shouldn’t be the aim.
+You should start a travel blog if you like to travel and enjoy taking pictures and writing and doing this repeatedly.
 Free and paid trips would be the byproduct of a successful travel blog.
 But if you aren’t passionate about travel blogging, you would tire out soon.
-(These 9 creative writing techniques I employ in travel writing makes my travelogues shine.)
+(These 9 creative writing techniques I employ in travel writing makes my travelogues fun to read, as readers tell me.)

-But don’t let fear stop you from starting a (successful) blog.
-You might not be clear on what you want to write about or how to monetize the blog — but you will find answers to these questions on your journey.
+Don’t let fear stop you from beginning a (successful) blog.
+You might be unclear about what you want to write or how to monetize the blog.
+These questions will answer themselves on the journey.

 On rough days, when you would have to push yourself (believe me those days will come) you should have the right reasons.